ros2/rclcpp/rclcpp_lifecycle/QUALITY_DECLARATION.md

 ### Feature Documentation [3.i]

-`rclcpp_lifecycle` has a [feature list](http://docs.ros2.org/latest/api/rclcpp_lyfecycle/) and each item in the list links to the corresponding feature documentation.
+`rclcpp_lifecycle` has a [feature list](http://docs.ros2.org/latest/api/rclcpp_lifecycle/index.html) and each item in the list links to the corresponding feature documentation.
 There is documentation for all of the features, and new features require documentation before being added.

 ### Public API Documentation [3.ii]

-The API is publicly available in the [ROS 2 API documentation](http://docs.ros2.org/latest/api/rclcpp_lyfecycle/).
+The API is publicly available in its [ROS 2 API documentation](http://docs.ros2.org/latest/api/rclcpp_lyfecycle/).

 ### License [3.iii]

 The license for `rclcpp_lifecycle` is Apache 2.0, and a summary is in each source file, the type is declared in the [`package.xml`](./package.xml) manifest file, and a full copy of the license is in the [`LICENSE`](../LICENSE) file.

 There is an automated test which runs a linter that ensures each file has a license statement.
-[Here](http://build.ros2.org/view/Fpr/job/Fpr__rclcpp__ubuntu_focal_amd64/lastStableBuild/testReport/rclcpp_lifecycle/) can be found a list with the latest results of the various linters being run on the package.
+[Here](http://build.ros2.org/view/Fpr/job/Fpr__rclcpp__ubuntu_focal_amd64/lastSuccessfulBuild/testReport/rclcpp_lifecycle/) can be found a list with the latest results of the various linters being run on the package.

 ### Copyright Statements [3.iv]

 The copyright holders each provide a statement of copyright in each source code file in `rclcpp_lifecycle`.

 There is an automated test which runs a linter that ensures each file has at least one copyright statement.
-Latest linter result report can be seen [here](http://build.ros2.org/view/Fpr/job/Fpr__rclcpp__ubuntu_focal_amd64/lastStableBuild/testReport/rclcpp_lifecycle/copyright/).
+Latest linter result report can be seen [here](http://build.ros2.org/view/Fpr/job/Fpr__rclcpp__ubuntu_focal_amd64/lastSuccessfulBuild/testReport/rclcpp_lifecycle/copyright/).

 ## Testing [4]